 Concurrently, in 1999, Mr. Alexander assisted Mr. Jacob in founding Jacob Asset Management and launching a new mutual fund – Jacob Internet Fund.

-Darren Chervitz serves as the Chief Portfolio Manager of the Micro Cap Growth Fund as well as the Director of Research and Co-Portfolio Manager of the Jacob Internet Fund and the Jacob Small Cap Growth Fund.
+Darren Chervitz serves as the Chief Portfolio Manager of the Discovery Fund as well as the Director of Research and Co-Portfolio Manager of the Jacob Internet Fund and the Jacob Small Cap Growth Fund.
 He joined Jacob Asset Management shortly after the firm was founded in 1999.